mx419/ds1003_proj/README.md

 $ git clone [git-repo-url]
 $ cd code
 ```
-2. Make sure you have installed sklearn, numpy and pandas packages.

 ### Part 1: File Description
 1. code: contains all code and data we used in this project